 What role do chief operating officers play in agencies?
 What are their top priorities and challenges?
-What is the state of management in federal agencies?
-Those are the questions the Partnership and Booz Allen Hamilton set out to understand in this report.Read More
+The Partnership and Booz Allen Hamilton set out to understand these questions and more.Read More

 The Partnership and Deloitte identify four organizations who are developing transformative, enterprise-wide approaches to shared service delivery.Read More

 The Partnership and Deloitte interviewed agency leaders to understand the extent to which agencies are using or moving toward shared services and what key barriers exist.Read More